Maxime Chanot

-Maxime Chanot (born 21 November 1989) is a professional footballer who plays as a central defender for New York City FC in Major League Soccer.
-Born in France, he represents Luxembourg at international level.
+Maxime Paul Jackie Chanot (born 21 November 1989) is a former professional footballer who last played as a defender for Major League Soccer club Los Angeles FC.
+Born in France, he represented the Luxembourg national team.

 Club career

 Having joined Sheffield United in 2006 from Stade de Reims Chanot became a regular in the academy and reserves sides.
-The aggressive, athletic central defender joined Mansfield Town on loan on 4 October 2008, and made his debut for Mansfield in the 0–1 defeat against Woking despite picking up man of the match award.
+The aggressive, athletic central defender joined Mansfield Town on loan on 4 October 2008, and made his debut for Mansfield in the 1–0 defeat against Woking despite picking up man of the match award.
 He returned to Bramall Lane having played five games for The Stags.
 As the Blades looked to cut costs, having failed to gain promotion, Chanot was released at the end of the 2008–09 season.

 In November 2009 he signed a two-year contract with French Ligue 1 side Le Mans FC.
 He then moved on a season-long loan to FC Gueugnon in 2010.

 In September 2011, Chanot signed a one-year deal for Belgium team White Star Woluwe FC, which was successively extended for one more season.
 Sport/Foot Magazine named him among the twenty best second division football players of the league.
 His great performances drew the attention of a Division 1 Belgium team, Beerschot AC which signed him in 2013.

 KV Kortrijk

 Chanot continued to impress and was offered a contract by another Division 1 Belgium team, KV Kortrijk.
 Chanot was named several times best defender of the Belgium championship.
 Despite being chased by many clubs, especially Queen Park Rangers and Chievo Verona, he decided to join New York City FC coached by Patrick Vieira.

-In December 2019, Chanot was named to the KV Kortrijk team of the decade.